sidekiq/sidekiq/Pro-2.0-Upgrade.md

 # Upgrading to Sidekiq Pro 2.0

-Sidekiq Pro 2.0 allows nested batches for more complex job workflows.
+Sidekiq Pro 2.0 allows nested batches for more complex job workflows and provides a Lua-based scheduler for reliability and performance.

 It also removes deprecated APIs, changes the batch data format and how features are activated.
 Read carefully to ensure your upgrade goes smoothly.

+Sidekiq Pro 2.0 requires Sidekiq 3.3.0 or greater.
+Redis 2.8 is recommended; Redis 2.4 or 2.6 will work but some functionality will not be available.

 **Note that you CANNOT go back to Pro 1.x once you've created batches with 2.x.
 The new batches will not process correctly with 1.x.**